hallvardnmbu/Hackathon/README.txt

 weather stations, sensor data-types to fetch and time-periods to fetch data from.
 The object automatically divides the time-periods such that the requests are within the API's limits.
 The fetched data is then stored to a file if wanted.
-(We also found the spot price for all the price areas in Norway online and downloaded this directly.)
+(We also found the spot price for all the price areas in Norway online and downloaded this directly – from www.forbrukerrådet.no/strompris/ spotpriser.)
 An example can be found in the jupyter notebook `src/helpers/fetching.ipynb`.

 2. Data cleaning
 ----------------